AlexKummerer/Movies/Readme.md

     Enter choice (0-11):
     ```

-3. Generate the website:
+3. **Generate the website:**

-    Choose option 11 from the menu to generate the static website.
+    Choose option `11` from the menu to generate the static website.
 The generated HTML file will be located in the `templates` directory.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate tests.

-## Licence
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ### Explanation